Adenoviruses can cause a wide range of symptoms. The most common symptoms in adults include:

-Symptoms can range from mild to severe.
-Several subtypes, particularly subtype 7, can cause more serious illness, and people with weakened immune systems are at higher risk.
+Symptoms can range from mild to severe and typically last a few days to several weeks.
+Several subtypes can cause more serious illnesses, and people with weakened immune systems are at higher risk.

-Transmission: Adenovirus is usually spread from person to person through mucous or saliva via:
+Adenovirus is usually spread from person to person through mucus or saliva via:

 - Airborne droplets, when people cough or sneeze

-- From sharing saliva, e.g. sharing cups and eating utensils, and kissing
+- From sharing saliva, e.g. sharing cups and eating utensils or kissing

-Treatment: The vast majority of cases are mild and improve within seven days.
-Treatment for adenovirus is mainly self-care.
-However some people, especially those with weakened immune systems, may develop complications including pneumonia that would require medical care.
+The vast majority of cases are mild and improve within seven days.
+There is no specific treatment for adenovirus infections, but supportive care can help with symptom management.
+Supportive care includes drinking plenty of fluids and if recommended by your provider, taking ibuprofen or acetaminophen for throat pain and/or control of fever.
+However, some people, especially those with weakened immune systems, may develop complications including pneumonia that would require medical care.

 - If you have flu-like symptoms, especially if have a weakened immune system, please call UHS at 734-764-8320, day or night.
 Currently enrolled U-M students have few costs for most services at UHS, including nurse advice by phone.

-Prevention: There is currently no adenovirus vaccine available to the public.
+There is currently no adenovirus vaccine available to the public.
 Prevention is the best approach.
-You can protect yourself and others from adenovirus and other respiratory illnesses by following these simple steps.
+You can protect yourself and others from adenovirus and other respiratory illnesses by following these simple steps: